ansys/pyansys-heart/doc/source/contribute/documentarian.rst

   screenshots of rendered graphics are inserted in the document.
 You do not need to include the screenshots yourself.

-- When creating a new folder where more than one related example will be included, ensure a ``README.txt`` file is also included.
+- When creating a new folder which includes more than one related examples, ensure a ``README.txt`` file is also included.
 This file should contain reST to be used as the header for the index page corresponding to the subsection for these examples in the generated documentation.